cert-manager/cert-manager/design/release-notes/release-0.11/draft-release-notes.md

 ### New CertificateRequest resource type

-With this release comes the graduation of the `CertificateRequest` resource from alpha to beta.
+The activation of `CertificateRequest` controllers are no longer behind a feature and are now instead enabled by default.
 This means that when requesting certificates using the `Certificate` resource the `CertificateRequest` resource will be used as the default and only way to honour the request.
 The addition of this resource introduces the ability for much greater extension points to cert-manager, notably out-of-tree issuers, istio integrations, and experimental tooling such as a CSI driver.
 You can read more about the motivation and design of this resource in the [enhancement document](https://github.com/jetstack/cert-manager/blob/master/design/20190708.certificate-request-crd.md).

 This change should cause no disruption to how end users interact with